 While the product is being touted as the “true route to multi-cloud,” the emphasis appears to be on transitioning hybrid-cloud users, not on truly managing multiple clouds.
 Indeed, the hype surrounding Anthos seems to be completely ignoring the fact that there are many multi-cloud management tools on the market already, and with capabilities far beyond what is being advertised with Anthos.

-Which leads us to predict that, while Google’s tool will help accelerate the cloud transformation of many enterprise organizations (and give Google a much bigger slice of the enterprise cloud pie), there will still be room for effective tools to efficiently leverage multiple clouds.
+This leads us to predict that, while Google’s tool will help accelerate the cloud transformation of many enterprise organizations (and give Google a much bigger slice of the enterprise cloud pie), there will still be room for effective tools to efficiently leverage multiple clouds.
 There will likely be a contraction of this market once the honeymoon period is over.

 4. The Rise of FinOps